fridtjrg/IN4200/Oblig2/README.md

 # Project 2

 ## Description
-This folder contains all files relevant for project 2 in *IN4200*.
+This folder contains all files relevant for project 2 about Image Denoising in *IN4200*.
 Below you can find instructions for compiling and running the program, as well as the content description.
-The prorgam is working as it should from what i can tell, and i get the same results as what has been provided.
+Both programs are working well, and i have not experienced any more bugs.
 The project can be found on github: https://github.com/fridtjrg/IN4200/edit/main/Oblig2/.

 ## Content